 Overall, the IPCC’s conclusions remain indisputable.
 Climate change is happening now and human activity is causing it.
 Nations around the world will need to adapt to unavoidable climate impacts, including sea-level rise, changes in precipitation, disruptions to agriculture and species extinctions.
 But if we reduce our emissions dramatically, we can still prevent the worst effects of climate change.

 THE IPCC is the world’s leading body for assessing climate science.
 At the centre of the debate is the IPCC, the world’s leading body for assessing climate science.
 Established in 1988 by the World Meteorological Organization and the United Nations Environment Programme, it is the organisation through which climate experts from around the world synthesise the most recent climate science findings every five to seven years and present their report to the world’s political leaders.
-The panel’s first report in 1990 spurred governments to create the United Nations Framework Convention on Climate Change, which remains the main body for international climate negotiations.
+The panel’s first report in 1990 spurred governments to create the United Nations Framework Convention on Climate Change, which remains the main body for climate negotiations.

 The IPCC’s 2007 report is the most comprehensive synthesis of climate change science to date.
 Experts from more than 130 countries working over six years contributed to the assessment.
 More than 450 lead authors received input from more than 800 contributing authors, and an additional 2500 experts reviewed the draft documents.